-A lock is simply a word-sized integer, i.e., an iptr or uptr foreign type (Section 4.5) with the native endiannes of the target machine, possibly part of a larger structure defined using define-ftype (page 75).
+A lock is simply a word-sized integer, i.e., an iptr or uptr foreign type (Section 4.5) with the native endianness of the target machine, possibly part of a larger structure defined using define-ftype (page 77).
 It must be explicitly allocated in memory that resides outside the Scheme heap and, when appropriate, explicitly deallocated.
-When just threads are involved (i.e., when multiple processes are not involved), the memory can be allocated via foreign-alloc.
-When multiple processes are involved, the lock should be allocated in some area shared by the processes that will interact with the lock.
+When just threads are involved (i.e., when multiple processes are not involved), the memory can be allocated in some area shared by the processes that will interact with the lock.